galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 > - Control
 >   - Go straight to the [Partition-based Graph Abstraction (PAGA) section](#partition-based-graph-abstraction-paga)
 > - Everyone else:
 >   - you could recluster your cells using {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy0) %} at a different resolution, perhaps lower than the 0.6 we used before (Take a look at the Cell clusters step in the [Filter, Plot and Explore]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial if you need help with this.)
-> - Please note that in this case, you will want to change the PAGA step **Scanpy PAGA** to group by `louvain` rather than `cell_type`.
+Please note that in this case, you will want to change the PAGA step **Scanpy PAGA** to group by `louvain` rather than `cell_type`.
 You can certainly still plot both, we only didn't because with using our old Louvain calls, the `cell_type` and `louvain` categories are identical.
 >   - you could undo the optional diffusion map step by recalculating the neighbours again using `X_pca` instead of `X_diffmap`
->   - you could also try changing the number of neighbors used in that step
+>   - you could also try changing the number of neighbors used in that step when running {% tool [Scanpy ComputeGraph](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_compute_graph/scanpy_compute_graph/1.8.1+galaxy9) %}
 >
 > - Everyone else: You will want to compare FREQUENTLY with your control team member.
 {: .details}